Imaging foundation model for universal enhancement of non-ideal measurement CT: Results

-\textbf{2)} After adaptation, our TAMP-S exhibits the best metrics and visual performance, providing more precise and reliable support for clinical diagnosis.
-Quantitatively, TAMP-S outperforms two compared methods in all tasks across four metrics (Fig.\hyperref[fig4_exp3]{4a}).
-Qualitatively, TAMP-S retains the visual advantages of TAMP while demonstrating more thorough denoising and more accurate reconstruction of real-world NICT images (Fig.\hyperref[fig4_exp3]{4b}).
+\textbf{2)} After parameter-efficient adaptation, TAMP-S achieves state-of-the-art performance across all real-world NICT tasks from diverse clinical scenarios.
+Quantitatively (Fig.\hyperref[fig4_exp3]{4a}), TAMP-S achieves the best median performance in all 24 metric-task combinations (6 tasks $\times$ 4 metrics).
+Notably, for challenging geometric artifact reconstruction, TAMP-S demonstrates substantial improvements on LACT tasks with median PSNR of 37.01 dB (NJDTH-C, +0.26 dB vs ProCT) and 35.00 dB (Mayo, +3.26 dB vs FBPConvNet), and on SVCT tasks with median SSIM of 96.57\% (NJDTH-C, +0.73\% vs ProCT) and 77.97\% (Mayo, +1.39\% vs ProCT).
+For LDCT tasks, TAMP-S achieves median PSNR of 34.35 dB (NJDTH-A) and 29.91 dB (NJDTH-B), consistently outperforming baseline methods.
+These consistent improvements validate TAMP's effective parameter-efficient adaptation capability for real-world NICT enhancement.
+Qualitatively, TAMP-S retains the visual advantages of TAMP while demonstrating more task-specific denoising and more accurate reconstruction of real-world NICT images (Fig.\hyperref[fig4_exp3]{4b}).
 It efficiently enhances the smoothness of homogenous regions in LDCT and SVCT images while maintaining the edge clarity advantage of TAMP, making structures easier to observe.
-The severely damaged chest edges and blood vessels in LACT images also achieve more precise reconstruction, featuring clearer and more accurate shapes.
-Integrating these features, TAMP-S's visual performance closely resembles that of real CT images, which is due to its pre-training from large-scale CT data, allowing for a deeper understanding of CT features and reliable real-world noise reduction.
+Additionally, the severely damaged chest edges and soft tissues in LACT images are reconstructed more precisely, featuring clearer and more accurate shapes.
+By integrating these features, TAMP-S's visual performance closely resembles that of real-world CT images, which is due to its pre-training from large-scale CT data, allowing for a deeper understanding of CT features and reliable real-world noise reduction.